- About Marriotts

 Melany Knowles - Chair of Governors

 I am delighted to be the Headteacher of Marriotts School and am honoured to be able to serve our students and our community.
-The last eight years of my headship here have been incredibly enjoyable and I am proud of the sigificant success we have achieved.
-I believe passionately in the transformative power of education to change students’ lives and our society and will continue to strive to ensure that Marriotts students have the best possible opportunities and leave us not only with the qualifications, but also with the qualities and skills they need to lead happy and successful lives.
+The last ten years of my headship here have been incredibly enjoyable and I am proud of the significant success we have achieved.
+I believe passionately in the transformative power of education to change students’ lives and our society and will continue to strive to ensure that Marriotts students have the best possible opportunities and leave us not only with the qualifications and knowledge, but also with the qualities and skills they need to lead happy and successful lives.
 My own education in Yorkshire, then at Cambridge University and the Institute of Education in London, enabled me to achieve my goal of becoming a Headteacher.
 As a member of the governing body it is my role to ensure that we lead Marriotts School forward so that all of our students can achieve their own dreams and goals.

 I have been a governor at a local primary school since September 2009 and parent governor at Marriott’s since September 2019.
 Most recently I become Chair of Governors at the primary school and enjoy the challenges that come from both of these different environments in providing the best education that they can.
 Professionally, I have worked in Further Education since since 2002, and currently work at North Hertfordshire College.